 Sample Grazing RFP

-C.

 3.1 Statement of Work:

 A. This is a single provider per-acre service Agreement for City-owned open space property maintenance services.

 B. The Contractor shall furnish all labor, materials, parts and equipment necessary to provide sheep grazing services to City-owned open space properties within the designated service area.
 Services shall be provided as requested by the City of Rocklin Public Services Deputy Director or his authorized designee.